dominicOT/Search/README.md

 # Search
-This is a small project I made to learn the basic search algorithms while following Prof. Patrick Winston's lectures on AI (MIT OpenCourseware)
+This is a project made to learn the basic search algorithms while following Prof. Patrick Winston's lectures on AI (MIT OpenCourseware)are)

 # How to use :
 Key | Usage